Skip to content

 project description

 Heartland Engineering has been privileged to again partner with the City of Winona, Missouri.
-Our firm has been entrusted to design and oversee the significant upgrades of their wastewater treatment and collection infrastructures.
-The collection system, spanning 17.6 miles, primarily employs 8-inch and 12-inch vitrified clay pipes (VCP) which have historically shown susceptibility to stormwater infiltration due to aging.
-The City of Winona has faced challenges with stormwater management for years, culminating in increased strain on the Wastewater Treatment Facility (WWTF).
-The WWTF is largely made up of a 175,000-gallon-per-day oxidation ditch, clarification basins, sand filters, and an ultraviolet disinfection setup.
+Our firm has been entrusted to design and oversee significant upgrades to the wastewater treatment and collection infrastructures.
+The collection system, spanning 17.6 miles, primarily consists of 8-inch and 12-inch vitrified clay pipes (VCP), which have historically shown high susceptibility to stormwater infiltration due to fractures in the pipe.
+The City of Winona has faced challenges with stormwater management for years, increasing the strain on the Wastewater Treatment Facility (WWTF).
+The existing WWTF includes a 175,000-gallon-per-day oxidation ditch, secondary clarification basins, gravity sand filters, and an ultraviolet disinfection unit.

 See what we can do for you